By Isaac Moore at Meadow Park

 Alfred Mugabo, O'Connor, Zak Ansah and Jack Jebb were the four changes made from the defeat to Everton.

-Man City, coached by Arsenal legend Vieira, came into this game with a top-four finish well within their grasp.
+Man City, coached by Arsenal legend Vieira, travelled south with a top-four finish well within their grasp.
 A win for the visitors would leave them just two points behind leaders Liverpool with a game in hand.

 Conditions were tricky on a wet and blustery evening in Hertfordshire and it was Arsenal who made the livelier start.
 Toral went on a weaving run before seeing his effort pushed away by Ian Lawlor in the seventh minute.